Skip to main content

 Your first appointment is a consultation with a radiation oncologist.
 They will perform a physical exam and reconfirm your diagnosis based on the imaging studies (CT, MRI) and pathology reports.
 They will discuss with you the best type of radiation treatment for your particular tumor or lesion, explain the treatment process, and describe possible side effects.
 Once you’ve decided to go ahead with treatment, you will sign consent forms.

+At your next appointment, a custom-made stereotactic mask will be made to fit your face exactly.
 Once the facemask is created you will undergo imaging scans, called CT simulation, to carefully plan your radiation treatment.
 Reflective balls are placed on the facemask and worn during the CT scans.
 These markers appear on the scan and help pinpoint the exact three-dimensional coordinates of the target within the brain.
-It may be necessary to obtain a new MRI scan.

 Information about the tumor’s location, size, and closeness to critical structures is gathered by the CT or MRI scan.
 Advanced computer software uses the scans to create a 3D view of your anatomy and the tumor.
 Using the software, the radiation oncologist, surgeon, and physicist work as a team to determine the: